Home » Average weekly earnings in the construction industry

 The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector in Great Britain.
 This commentary relates to ONS’s EARN02 and EARN03 datasets, which cover non-seasonally adjusted earnings, excluding bonuses and including arrears.

-Construction wages, as measured by ONS’s Average Weekly Earnings dataset, increased by 3.9% in the year to June 2024.
-This was a decrease on the 4.2% rise seen in the 12 months to May 2024 (revised upwards from 3.8%).
-On the month, earnings were down by 0.3%.
+Construction wages, as measured by ONS’s Average Weekly Earnings dataset(1), increased by 6.1% in the year to February 2025.
+This was a decrease on the 6.7% rise seen in the 12 months to January 2025.
+On the month, earnings were up 0.4%.

-Across the whole economy, the average increase in wages in the year to June 2024 was 4.6%, remaining flat when compared with May.
+Across the whole economy, the average increase in earnings in the year to February 2025 was 5.8%, the same as was seen in January.

-Annual growth in earnings has been lower in construction than the whole economy average each month since April 2023.
+Annual growth in earnings was lower in construction than the whole economy average each month from April 2023 until November 2024.
+Construction earnings growth has been greater than the whole economy in the three months’ data since.

 Source: ONS – Construction (K5AH) and Whole economy (KA5H), non-seasonally adjusted average weekly earnings, excluding bonuses, including arrears